gnsisec/learn-python-with-the-the-hard-way/README.md

 * in order to check installed version of the Python, type: `python --version`
 * in order to exit python console type `exit()`

+### Pyhton code style guide
+Like an art, code has a style too.
+This style is general guide if you want to learn how a developer writing a clean code and better readability. https://www.python.org/dev/peps/pep-0008

 ### Pip
 Pip is a Python Package Manager.